 February

 Grey, windy and cold, February is not a favorite month among locals.
-But the rain does begin to let up, and the air becomes drier.
+(Or our choice for travelers.)
+But, still, the rain does begin to let up, and the air becomes drier—so it’s not all bad news!

-Temperatures slowly start rising in February, with the mercury hanging around 50°F (10°C) during the day.
+We’ll see temperatures slowly start rising in February, with the mercury hanging around 50°F (10°C) during the day.
 The sun holds out for a bit longer during the day with four hours of sunshine, and days last for about 10 hours.
+(Okay, we’re gettin’ somewhere!)

 Festivals & events in February